bagrat/vim-buffet/README.md

 ### Colors

-Of course, you can customize the colors of your tabline, to make is awesome and yours.
-The following are the list of highlight groups, with self-explanatory
+Of course, you can customize the colors of your tabline, to make it awesome and yours.
+The following is the list of highlight groups, with self-explanatory
 names:

 * `WorkspaceBufferCurrent` - the current buffer.